AnikDS2001/First-dashboard/README.md

 # First-dashboard
 Hey, I’m Sourav Saha Anik.
 An undergraduate student from Gopalganj Science and Technology University.
 Currently, I am learning data analysis, where I have found good opportunities.
-This is the first dashboard work I have officially uploaded as a portfolio.
+These are the first dashboard works I have uploaded as my portfolio.

 # Data Analysis with Power BI & Tableau
 This is the visualizations, and screenshots where I analyzed a local business dataset using Power BI and the Global Store Dataset using Tableau.